zonestat - report active zone statistics

 The sum of all transmitted and received bytes as a percentage of configured maximum bandwidth.

-The following command shows a summary of cpu and memory utilization every 5 seconds:
+The following command shows a summary of CPU and memory utilization every 2 seconds for 100 intervals:

 The following command reports on the default pset once a second for one minute: